MintonGroup/swiftest/README.md

 1. Create an environment variable called ```NETCDF_FORTRAN_HOME``` that contains the path to the location where the libraries are installed
 2. Set the path at the time of compilation using ```-CMAKE_PREFIX_PATH=/path/to/netcdf/```

 CMake allows the user to specify a set of compiler flags to use during compilation.
-We define three sets of compiler flags: release, testing, and debug.
+We define five sets of compiler flags: release, testing, profile, math, and debug.
 To view and/or edit the flags included in each set, see ```swiftest/cmake/Modules/SetFortranFlags.cmake```.

 As a general rule, the release flags are fully optimized and best used when running Swiftest with the goal of generating results.
 This is the default set of flags.
 When making changes to the Swiftest source code, it is best to compile Swiftest using the debug set of flags.
-To create your own set of compiler flags, edit the testing flags.
+You may also define your own set of compiler flags.

 To build Swiftest with the release flags (default), type the following:
 ```